 If you’re an educator, you’re probably looking for Red Ribbon Week ideas for 2021.
 Here’s the beauty (and the challenge) of Red Ribbon Week messages… you’re not gonna please everyone.

 But, if you prepare lots of alternatives, stay positive, and think creatively, you’re sure to impress students, parents, and other staff this October 23.
 Still scratching your head?
 We’ve got your top three ideas for National Red Ribbon Week 2021.

-3 Ideas for Red Ribbon Week for Your Middle School
+3 Ideas for Red Ribbon Week in Your School

-Middle school kids love to hear about what they’re doing right.
-(Well, maybe that’s not exclusive to middle schoolers…) Set expectations about positive behavior early, so that you can cheer them on when they demonstrate anti-drug behavior.
+Students love to hear about what they’re doing right.
+(Well, maybe that’s not exclusive to students…) Set expectations about positive behavior early, so that you can cheer them on when they demonstrate anti-drug behavior.

-Many teachers get better results when they award students for good habits, rather than punishing them or relying on simple rewards.
+Many teachers get better results when they award students for good habits.
 Intrinsic motivation works just as well for academic success as it does emotional and social success!
-The best thing you can do to prepare your children for a drug-free lifestyle is to show them the benefit of healthy habits.
+The best thing you can do to prepare your children for a drug-free lifestyle is to show them the benefit of a “natural high”.

 Not sure how to teach young teenagers healthy coping skills and prosocial behavior?
-We wrote the book on it.
+We wrote a book on it.
 Literally.

 The book includes a brief, but very important ‘homework assignment’ for parents & caregivers.
 This homework assignment helps adults talk about the importance of being drug-free with their kids.

 When the positive message of healthy coping skills is enforced at home, kids are far more likely to stay sober in their teenage years.